mbaske/ml-agents-hyperparams/README.md

   - epsilon: 0.3
 </pre>

-Note that setting `opt_values` for multiple behaviors will increase the run count exponentially, because every behavior permutation will be combined with every other behavior permutation.
+Note that setting `opt_values` for multiple behaviors will increase the number of runs exponentially, because every behavior permutation will be combined with every other behavior permutation.
 <pre>
 default_settings:
   hyperparameters: